ImgBotApp/InternetNL/detail/web/tls/cert-signature/verdict/bad_en.md

-Some certificates are signed using a hash method that is not secure.
+All or some certificates of your website are signed using a hash algorithm that is not secure.